 Nigeria: Adekunle Gold’s Fuji campaign strengthens global positioning

 A marketing campaign for Nigerian artist Adekunle Gold’s recent project Fuji has been credited with reinforcing his status as an international act while highlighting his cultural roots.
-The initiative, led by a broad team across marketing, editorial, digital and artist management, aimed to frame the album as a milestone in the musician’s artistic progression.
+The campaign, led by the teams at Somtin Different and Believe Nigeria, was recognised in Music Ally's Music Marketing Campaigns of the Year report, released on 21 November.

 The campaign positioned Fuji as a body of work reflecting Adekunle Gold’s Nigerian heritage while presenting him as a global figure.
 A key strategy involved staggered announcements of featured collaborators, among them Lojay, Shoday, Davido and 6lack.
 Each reveal generated renewed interest, extending the rollout and avoiding an early peak in attention.